 The Moorkens firm was the Belgian importer of Ariel, BSA, DKW, DMF, Excelsior, Panther, Sunbeam, Terrot, Vincent-HRD and Zundapp.

-IN 1968 Moorkens created the Vromm brand, again a German engine in an Italian chassis.
+In 1968 Moorkens created the Vromm brand, again a German engine in an Italian chassis.
 The machine had a 3-speed 50cc Zundapp engine and was quite powerful, too much so for France which declined permission for import although it was initially advertised in French-language journals.
-It was designed to compete with the Flandria but was slightly slower - although far faster than the the legal limit for such machines in most countries.
+It was designed to compete with the Flandria but was slightly slower - although far faster than the legal limit for such machines in most countries.